LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab1.rst

    an extension is loaded from a RPM, it is done automatically.
 However here, we will need to do it ourselves

-   Use the following command on iWorkflow to make ``restnoded`` aware of our
+   Use the following command on BIG-IP to make ``restnoded`` aware of our
    extension:

    ``restcurl shared/nodejs/loader-path-config -d '{"workerPath": "/var/config/rest/iapps/HelloWorld"}'``